Official-Spsingh/hugo-dream-plus/CONTRIBUTING.md

 * [Hugo](https://gohugo.io/documentation/)
 * HTML, CSS and JS

-> I personally prefer to avoid JS whenever there's an alternative present, due to performance reasons.
+> I personally prefer to avoid JavaScript whenever there's an alternative present, due to performance reasons.
 Therefore JS isn't as crucial to this project as the former ones.

 ## How can I contribute?
 ### Reporting Bugs